jarun/googler/README.md

 3. Google News service is not available if the language is `dk` (Denmark), `fi` (Finland) or `is` (Iceland).
 Use `-l en`.
 Please refer to #187 for more information.

-4. Some users have reported problems with a colored omniprompt (refer to issue [#203](https://github.com/jarun/googler/issues/203)) with iTerm2 on OS X. To force a plain omniprompt:
+4. Some users have reported problems with a colored omniprompt (refer to issue [#203](https://github.com/jarun/googler/issues/203)) with iTerm2 on macOS.
+To force a plain omniprompt:

        export DISABLE_PROMPT_COLOR=1